lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 	res.send(posts)
 	});

-The current logged-in user can also generate a library of their personal posts in the 'My Library'
+The current logged-in user can also generate a library of their personal posts via a GET request to /myposts in the 'My Library' modal:

+	app.get("/myposts/", function(req,res) {
+	res.send(my_posts)
+	});

 Additionally, users can search for individual users or posts depending on user email address, first name, or last name, as well as post title and post author.